Padmanabhan100/News-Categorization-App/README.md

 Finally we will be training a clustering algorithm like - K-means, Gaussian Mixture Model, Hierarchical to get the clusters for categotization.

-<h2> You can find the whole pre-processing and modelling in the notebook for which the link is given below - </h2>
+<h2> You can find the whole pre-processing and model training & analysis in the notebook for which the link is given below - </h2>

 https://www.kaggle.com/code/padmanabhanporaiyar/news-categorization-all-types-of-clustering